Bird anatomy: Respiratory system

 Due to the high metabolic rate required for flight, birds have a high oxygen demand.
 Their highly effective respiratory system helps them meet that demand.

 Although birds have lungs, theirs are fairly rigid structures that do not expand and contract as they do in mammals, reptiles and many amphibians.
 Instead, the structures that act as the bellows that ventilate the lungs are the air sacs, which are distributed throughout much of the birds' bodies.
-The airsacs move air unidirectionally through the parabronchi of the rigid lungs.
+The air sacs move air unidirectionally through the parabronchi of the rigid lungs.

 The primary mechanism of unidirectional flows in bird lungs is flow irreversibility at high Reynolds number manifested in asymmetric junctions and their loop-forming connectivity.

-Although bird lungs are smaller than those of mammals of comparable size, the air sacs account for 15% of the total body volume, whereas in mammals, the alveoli, which act as the bellows, constitute only 7% of the total body volume.
+Although avian lungs are smaller than those of mammals of comparable size, the air sacs account for 15% of the total body volume, whereas in mammals, the alveoli, which act as the bellows, constitute only 7% of the total body volume.
+Overall, avian lungs have a respiratory surface area that is approximately 15% greater, a pulmonary capillary blood volume that is 2.5-3 larger and a blood-gas barrier that is 56-67% thinner than those in the lungs of mammals of a similar body mass.
 The walls of the air sacs do not have a good blood supply and so do not play a direct role in gas exchange.

 Birds lack a diaphragm, and therefore use their intercostal and abdominal muscles to expand and contract their entire thoraco-abdominal cavities, thus rhythmically changing the volumes of all their air sacs in unison (illustration on the right).
 The active phase of respiration in birds is exhalation, requiring contraction of their muscles of respiration.
 Relaxation of these muscles causes inhalation.

-Three distinct sets of organs perform respiration — the anterior air sacs (interclavicular, cervicals, and anterior thoracics), the lungs, and the posterior air sacs (posterior thoracics and abdominals).
+Three distinct sets of organs perform respiration—the anterior air sacs (interclavicular, cervicals, and anterior thoracics), the lungs, and the posterior air sacs (posterior thoracics and abdominals).
 Typically there are nine air sacs within the system; however, that number can range between seven and twelve, depending on the species of bird.
 Passerines possess seven air sacs, as the clavicular air sacs may interconnect or be fused with the anterior thoracic sacs.